 Hang the bag off the end of a table when you are marking your corners and gravity will help it lay better so you can get a more even line.
 So if you are facing the table, the only thing on the table will be the corner and a little bit of the lining.
 The rest of the bag hangs off the edge of the table.
 I also have a reel pinned to my Instagram page that shows me going through the steps to make the pouch from start to finish.

 I hope you will all give the pouch a try and let me know how it goes!
-You can download the free pattern here.
+Download the Slim Notions Pouch Pattern.
 Please make sure to tag me on your social media posts using @sewshevaun, #sewshevaunpatterns, #slimnotionspouch

 If you are interested in following along on Instagram, you’ll find me @sewshevaun You can also sign up for emails and updates at www.sewshevaun.com